 Google Classroom Fundamentals

 If you're going to use Google Classroom for any of the ideas above, you're going to want to know the nuts and bolts of Google Classroom.
 For one thing, a class can have one or multiple teachers.
 Anyone in the teacher role can manage the class, students, and posts.
-Teachers see three tabs: Stream, Students, and About.
+Teachers see three tabs across the top of the page: Stream, Students, and About.
 Below is what can be done under each tab.

 post a question